robinjulien/blogm/README.md

 To build from source, you just have to run the `build.bat` or `build.sh` script located inside the project.

-This result in a binary.
+This results in a binary.
 I advise you to put that binary in a folder where the `PATH` environment variable points to, to just have to run `rblog` command to use it.